Постер к "The Studio"

 In movie

-Scene where The scene where Matt and Sal meet the director's agent to discuss the 'Kool-Aid movie,' capturing a classic Hollywood power lunch setting.
+Scene where Matt and Sal meet the director's agent to discuss the 'Kool-Aid movie,' capturing a classic Hollywood power lunch setting.
 This historic restaurant, known for its long-standing connection to the film industry, serves as a backdrop for important business discussions and has been a popular spot for actors and crews for decades.

 Real